 - Stream your community’s events

-BONUS: Be a conduit for helpful information at the local level as well:
+BONUS: Make your senior living marketing a conduit for helpful information at the local level as well:

-- Provide a list of important “hotline” numbers (local emergency management shelters etc.)
+- A list of important “hotline” numbers (local emergency management shelters etc.)